 Brill is an academic publisher with specialties in humanities and social sciences.
+Search with your keyword at the left under Refine Search > All.
 A green icon next to a title will indicate full text access.

 Includes a growing collection of peer-reviewed journal articles, book chapters, dissertations, working papers, conference proceedings, and other original scholarly work.
 A large part of this database includes articles on social and behavioral sciences.